+Government grant 1.
 During the year ended 31 December 2013, the Group's subsidiary HMS Neftemash JSC obtained the right to receive government subsidies in the amount of RR 150,000 for executing a project relating to the development of high-tech equipment for metering of extracted oil and gas at the oilfields.
 The project is being implemented together with Tyumen State University.
 Under the grant, during 2013-2015, HMS Neftemash JSC received funds in amount of RR 150,000 from the Federal budget for realisation of this project; additionally, own funds were invested by the Group in amount of RR 150,000.
-During 2015, the Group obtained government grant in amount of RR 55,000.
-At 31 December 2016, under this project, the long-term liability in amount of RR 120,164 (31 December 2015: RR 133,552) and other short-term payables in amount of RR 13,352 (31 December 2015: RR 14,839) were recognised as deferred income.
-The grant is subject to certain conditions set for the period till 2020 inclusive, including amounts of own investments, volume of production produced by the results of development, number of jobs created and safeguarded, number of students involved in the execution of the project.
+At 31 December 2017, under this project, the long-term liability in amount of RR 106,776 (31 December 2016: RR 120,164) and other short-term payables in amount of RR 11,864 (31 December 2016: RR 13,352) were recognised as deferred income.
+The grant is subject to certain conditions set for the period till 2020 inclusive, including amounts of own investments, volume of production produced by the results of development, number of jobs created and safeguarded, and the number of students involved in the execution of the project.
 At each reporting date, management assesses whether there is a reasonable assurance that the Group is able to comply with the conditions stipulated by the agreement.

+Government grant 2.
 During the year ended 31 December 2016, the Group's subsidiary Sibneftemash JSC obtained the right to receive government subsidies in the amount of RR 170,000.
-Such subsidies are for the development of technology and process equipment system for thermochemical treatment of oil-and-gas-bearing formations in order to increase the production of raw hydrocarbons and provide environmental improvement at the fields as a replacement of the import technology of hydraulic fracturing with proppant - gel agents.
+Such subsidies are provided for the development of technology and process equipment system for thermochemical treatment of oil-and-gas-bearing formations in order to increase the production of raw hydrocarbons and provide environmental improvement at the fields as a replacement of the import technology of hydraulic fracturing with proppant - gel agents.
 Under the grant, during 2016-2018, Sibneftemash JSC is entitled to receive funds in amount of RR 170,000 from the Federal budget for realisation of this project; additionally, not less than RR 170,000 should be invested by the Group.
-During 2016, the Group obtained a government grant in amount of RR 50,000 and also invested its own funds in amount of RR 33,000 was recognised as deferred income.
-At 31 December 2016, the Group will be able to comply with other conditions stipulated by the agreement.
+During 2017, the Group obtained grants in amount of RR 60,000 (2016: RR 50,000) and also invested its own funds in amount of RR 60,000 (2016: RR 50,000) to the project.
+At 31 December 2017, under this project, the long-term liability in amount of RR 93,000 was recognised as deferred income (31 December 2016: RR 33,000).
+At 31 December 2017, the Group will be able to comply with other conditions stipulated by the agreement.